rndemployee04/run-php-app-with-docker-compose/README.md

 - With this guide, you can easily run a PHP application using Docker Compose on both **Linux** and **Windows** systems.
 By following the steps outlined here, you will have a portable setup for PHP and MySQL, with the ability to configure settings via environment variables for different environments (e.g., development, production).

-- To manage your database you can use MySql CLI or MySql Workbench.
+- To manage your database you can use MySQL CLI or MySQL Workbench.